flametong/Location-Tracker-/README.md

 # Location-Tracker-
-This is my sample test project with a location tracker service
+This is my sample test project with a location tracker service on Android.